pseudocc/dotnetjs/README.md

     <script src="your.js"></script>
     ```

     in your .ts file:

     ```typescript
     /// <reference path="dotnet.d.ts" />
     ```

 ## Work with DotnetJs

 DotnetJs uses similiar interface as it is in .Net Framework.

 ### Linq

-If you are about to use complicated Linq Expressions, first make a instance of LinqIntermediate by using LinqStart:
+If you are about to use complicated Linq Expressions, first make an instance of LinqIntermediate by using LinqStart:

 ```typescript
 var expression = DotnetJs.Linq.LinqStart(enumerable);
 ```

-the enumerable can be any type that implements IEnumerable, in addition, I implemented it for the Array.
+The enumerable can be any type that implements IEnumerable, in addition, I implemented it for the Array.
 Then you can do like the following:

 ```typescript
 expression.Where(...).Select(...).ToArray();